proyetei/Whack-A-Mole-Game/README.md

 HTML | CSS | JavaScript

 # Future Modifications
-Add animations, more visuals and a sound effect when you bonk
+- Add animations and more visuals
+- a sound effect when you bonk
+- mobile responsiveness